Acacia jacksonioides

-Acacia jacksonioides is a shrub belonging to the genus Acacia and the subgenus Phyllodineae that is endemic to western Australia.
+Acacia jacksonioides is a species of shrub in family Fabaceae that is endemic to western Australia.

 Description

 The dense intricate and spinose shrub typically grows to a height of 0.2 to 0.7 m.
 It has short, divaricate spinose, glabrous branches that often have a white powdery covering that divide to form ribbed branchlets.
 The evergreen, patent to reflexed phyllodes have an ovate to elliptic to oblong shape with a length of 3.5 to 10 mm and a width of 2.5 to 5 mm and has a prominent midrib.
 It produces yellow flowers from July to August.
 The rudimentary inflorescences are usually single headed racemes with an axes that is less than 1 mm in length.
 The spherical flower-heads contain 10 to 14 light golden flowers and have a diameter of 3.5 to 4.5 mm. the seed pods that form after flowering are openly coiled and twisted with an overall length of around 4 cm and a width of around 3 mm.
 The shiny mottled brown seeds within the pods have an oblong shape with a length of 2 to 2.5 mm and a large terminal aril.